 Project Management Interview Questions On Domain Knowledge

-A good project manager should have 2 features—experience, as well as an in-depth understanding of project management theories.
-While one without the other hinders performance, to be the ideal project manager, you must have a solid foundation in project management principles.
-The following question is often asked by interviewers to test the candidate’s domain knowledge and skills:
+A good project manager should have 2 features—experience and an in-depth understanding of project management theories.
+While one without the other hinders performance, you must have a solid foundation in project management principles to be the ideal project manager.
+Interviewers often ask the following questions to test the candidate’s domain knowledge and skills:

 37. What are the three key challenges for our industry today, and how can these be tackled effectively?

 This question will test your knowledge about the project management industry.
-Not only should you describe three relevant challenges, but possible solutions as well.
-Good examples can include challenges you’ve had personal experience with, along with effective solutions that you’ve used.
+You should describe not only three relevant challenges but also possible solutions.
+Good examples can include challenges you’ve had personal experience with and effective solutions you’ve used.

 Think about the top challenges of the industry in which the organization operates.
 Your response will reveal your understanding of the industry, the market, current challenges, and possible solutions.
 This knowledge is critical to the success of any project manager, as you will be tackling these challenges inside the organization if you get hired.